M4nw3l/pythonista-jscore-runtime/README.md

 # output: 42
 ```
+**Important Note:** "Run Pythonista Script->Import File" is the only safe way to import .wasm files into Pythonista besides a custom script.
+As the import function from the Pythonista app's menu ui does not appear to support .wasm files or binary in general.
+In fact it seems to even attempt to convert the data to text, by replacing unprintable characters with '?' rather than leaving it as-is, if the restriction is bypassed with an acceptable file extension.
+So therefore it **must not** be used to import binary files, nor the editor used to edit or even view them due to the editors autosaving functionality!
+Its easy to avoid this with some care double checking filenames before choosing the "Edit as text" option.
+Use only hex editors or disassemblers/assemblers packages to view / edit assemblies as binary.

 Modules loading has been made to closely align with javascript with a couple of notable differences, firstly Python functions/callables may be used as imports as well as javascript functions.
-A fixed imports table is defined per `wasm_module` and `wasm_context`, imports must therefore be specified via the `wasm_module.imports` module specific imports or `wasm_context.imports` context-wide imports properties.
-A modules imports always override context-wide imports.
+A fixed imports table is defined per `wasm_module` and `wasm_context`, imports must therefore be specified via the `wasm_module.imports`, module specific imports property, or `wasm_context.imports` context-wide imports property.
+A modules imports namespace always overrides any context-wide imports of the same matching structure and keys.

 ## Known issues
 - Loading javascript files from remote sources / cdns etc is not implemented (yet).